| | | | | | | | | |

 • Tomato is a source of natural umami, adding depth to this homemade paneer.

 • Nutmeg powder is my secret ingredient!
-It adds a nutty, earthy, and slightly sweet flavor profile to the curry.
+It adds a nutty, earthy, and slightly sweet flavour profile to the curry.

-• Spinach provides that gorgeous green color, essential vitamins, and the robust savory flavor we all love.
+• Spinach provides that gorgeous green colour, essential vitamins, and the robust savoury flavour we all love.

-• Spice powders like coriander powder, turmeric powder, red chili powder, and cumin powder all build up the depth of this recipe.
+• Spice powders like coriander powder, turmeric powder, red chilli powder, and cumin powder all build up the depth of this recipe.

 • Salt is a must for any recipe.
-It heightens all the flavors you’ve built up.
+It heightens all the flavours you’ve built up.

 • Sugar acts to enhance and balance out the seasonings.